spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     I'm using SCT to analyze ex vivo human spinal cord data.
-There are a huge progress in my analysis using the amazing features in term of segmentation, registration, etc..
-The SCT is well documented and there are much work from its team by  recorded courses (available publicly) for users from all over the world.
-Personally, I've received valuable assistant and useful feedback from the SCT community.
+There are a huge progress in my analysis using the amazing features in term of segmentation, registration, etc. The SCT is well documented and there are much work from its team by recorded courses (available publicly) for users from all over the world.
+Personally, I've received valuable assistance and useful feedback from the SCT community.
 Also, the SCT team helped me to generate a specific deep learning model and implemented in SCT software (to benefit other users) in order to segment our ex-vivo tissues.
 I'm extremely grateful to all SCT